abbbi/virtnbdbackup/README.md

 `Note`:
 > If the virtual domain is not in running state (powered off) `virtnbdbackup`
-> supports both `copy` and `inc` backup modes.
-Incremental backups will then
+> supports `copy` and `inc/diff` backup modes.
+Incremental and differencial backups
-> save the changed blocks of the last existing checkpoint.
-As no new checkpoints
+> will then save the changed blocks since last created checkpoint.
+As no new
-> can be defined for offline domains, the Backup mode `full` is changed to mode
+> checkpoints can be defined for offline domains, the Backup mode `full` is
-> `copy`.
+> changed to mode `copy`.

 It is possible to backup multiple virtual machines on the same host system at the same time, using separate calls to the application with a different target